-(i) The description or pedigree of the horse given in the catalogue.
+(i) The description or pedigree of the pony given in the catalogue.

-(ii) The physical condition or performance of the horse sold.
+(ii) The physical condition or performance of the pony sold.

 (iii) The payment of the price by the buyer.

-(iv) The return of any horse by the buyer to the Seller.
+(iv) The return of any pony by the buyer to the Seller.